Aclios/pyswizzle/README.md

-A python  library for swizzling / deswizzling of video games textures.
+A python library which allow to swizzle and deswizzle some video games textures.
+Supported platforms: Nintendo Switch and PS4

 # Usage